FHIR-Tech/fhir-ai-backend/docs/README.md

 3. Update this README if adding new categories
 4. Ensure all links are working
 5. Review for accuracy and completeness
+6. **Always follow Clean Architecture principles** as defined in the immutable standards